-[dropcap]Famed[/dropcap] goth rock originators Bauhaus will soon have a career spanning visual history released—chronicled in the form of a coffee table book thanks to drummer Kevin Haskins.
+Famed goth rock originators Bauhaus will soon have their career spanning visual history chronicled in the form of a coffee table book thanks to drummer Kevin Haskins.
 BAUHAUS UNDEAD: The Visual History and Legacy of Bauhaus, exhibits an extensive personal collection of Haskins’ ranging from show fliers, photos, hand written lyrics and more—that he has diligently saved since the band’s beginnings.
 Combining all of this with personal anecdotes as well as stories from their peers—this makes for the perfect room darkening addition to any fan.

-Presales are up now—but before the book’s release, Kevin took time to answer a few of Post-Punk.com’s questions via email, as well as shared an exclusive excerpt featuring The Birthday Party.
+Previously, Kevin had taken the time to answer a few of Post-Punk.com’s questions via an email interview, as well as shared an exclusive excerpt featuring The Birthday Party.

 What the first piece of Bauhaus memorabilia you remember collecting?

 The first piece would have been a clipping from our local newspaper: Northampton Chronicle & Echo.
 Having played in several bands previous to Bauhaus, I think that I must have been very excited to actually see our name in print.
 Taking this clipping was actually the catalyst for the entire collection, once I began, I couldn’t stop!